Quick Verdict

 1. CeraVe Hydrating Facial Cleanser -- Best Cleanser ($13)

-The definitive cleanser for dry skin.
-Ceramides + hyaluronic acid + MVE technology in a non-foaming, non-stripping formula that cleans without disrupting the moisture barrier.
+A strong baseline cleanser for dry skin.
+Ceramides + hyaluronic acid + MVE technology in a non-foaming, non-stripping formula that cleans without the tight feeling many foaming cleansers leave behind.
 No SLS, no fragrance, no drying alcohol.
-The creamy texture leaves skin feeling comfortable -- not tight -- immediately after rinsing.
+The creamy texture leaves skin feeling comfortable immediately after rinsing.
 Use AM and PM.
 For very dry skin in winter, splash water only in the AM and use cleanser only at night.

 Best for: All dry skin types, including sensitive and eczema-prone.
 The baseline cleanser for any dry-skin routine.